-- If SVR is to be displayed as a default in the eight boxes, create a new user and select SVR as a parameter set both flow and pressure screens to display in both (see Customising the settings below). - If SVR is not selected for display in the eight boxes, it can be viewed through the SVR menu (press [Home] and [Additional calculations]) or as an event in the continuous trend. - In both PMM and FMM, if arterial line is connected and recognised, SVR can be continuously displayed once CVP is entered.
+- The calculations for SVR and SVRI are: - \circ SVR = (MAP-CVP) x 80/CO. - o SVRI = SVR x BSA. - If SVR is to be displayed as a default in the eight results boxes, see 'Customising the Settings' section below to create a new profile and select SVR as a parameter in both FMM and PMM, if both are required. - If SVR is not selected for display in the eight boxes, it can be viewed through the SVR menu (press [Home] and [Additional calculations]) or as an event in the continuous trend. - In both PMM and FMM, if arterial line is connected and recognised, SVR can be continuously displayed once CVP is entered.
 Press [Data input & recording] then [Enter CVP] and select value using control knob.
 Press [Accept value].
-CVP will need to be reentered as it changes to update results. - In FMM, if an arterial line is not connected or recognised, a spot reading can also be done.
+CVP will need to be reentered as it changes to update results.
+The time that the CVP was entered is displayed in the results box. - In FMM, if an arterial line is not connected or recognised, a spot reading can also be done.
 Press [Home], [Additional calculations], [SVR], [Calculate SVR] and enter values as prompted.
 Press [Accept data].
-Any CVP entered for a spot reading will be used for automatic readings if an arterial line is reconnected to the CardioQ-ODM+, but CVP may need to be changed to update results. - In PMM, no spot reading is available.
+Any CVP entered for a spot reading will be used for automatic readings if an arterial line is reconnected to the ODM+, but CVP may need to be changed to update results. - In PMM, no spot reading is available.